 What Happens If You Have an Occupational Disease?

 An occupational disease is any illness that is contracted through employment.
 Typically, it is caused by the tasks which a worker had to perform while on the job.
-Regular exposure to dust, gases, fumes, chemicals, toxic substances, radiation and physical vibrations could cause an occupational disease.
+Also, exposure to dust, gases, fumes, chemicals, toxic substances, radiation and physical vibrations could cause an occupational disease.

 - Anthrax poisoning